SvGEO290/SvGEO290/README.md

-Hi My name is Samuel George
+Hello, my name is Samuel George
 =====================================================================================================================================

-Computer Science Student
+Welcome to my portfolio, please take time to see my code and to get to know more about me.
 ------------------------

-I am currently a computer science student at UNCG, and I've been interested in tech for as long as I can remember.
-I love to continuously expand my skills and learn new things!
-I take every challenge as an opportunity to grow.
-I also take part in a lot of outdoor recreation campaigns on my campus alongside being an employee of UNCG.
-Please feel free to check out my portfolio that showcases code that displays skills I learned and developed over the course of my time as a student, whether that be in class or on my own time.

-* 🌍  I'm based in North Carolina
+Hello, I'm Samuel George, a Computer Science student at UNCG.
+Tech has been my passion for as long as I can remember, and I thrive on continuously expanding my skills.
+Any challenges, to me, are just more opportunities for me to grow.

+My portfolio showcases a collection of projects that demonstrate the skills I've acquired both in academic settings and during my personal exploration.

+I am a big believer in the power of teamwork.
+In today's fast-paced tech world, I recognize the vital role collaborative efforts play in achieving a better culture in the workplace and the tech world.
+I find genuine satisfaction in working alongside a team, where the sum is truly greater than its parts.
+I bring not only technical skills but also a collaborative spirit to any project.

+<strong>Versatility Beyond Code:<strong>
+Outside the digital realm, I actively participate in outdoor recreation campaigns on the UNCG campus.
+As an employee of UNCG, I bring a strong work ethic and versatility to the table.
+In my role as a supervisor, I handle various responsibilities, including managing the opening and closing of campus facilities to ensure the safety of many individuals.

+For a detailed overview of my professional feats and achievements, I invite you to refer to my resume.
+It provides a more comprehensive understanding of my experiences and contributions in the realm of facility management and safety.

-* ✉️  You can contact me at [svgeorge029@gmail.com](mailto:svgeorge029@gmail.com)
+You can contact me at [svgeorge029@gmail.com](mailto:svgeorge029@gmail.com)

 ### Skills